07th-mod/onikakushi/README.md

     - This is most evident when auto is left on.
   - BGM volume mutes BGM and Voices
-    - Unavoidable, since the voices aren't their own thing -More than one sound effect cannot be played at the same time.
+    - Unavoidable, since the voices aren't their own thing
+  - More than one sound effect cannot be played at the same time.
     - Fixable by moving them to a different sound layer.

 - Chapter 1: